-Most listings are in the $30's per square foot per year.
-The Downtown Phoenix region is going through a decrease in rates.
-In the last 3 months, the median rate fell $13 per sqft per year.
-That's a 28% decline in rent.
+On average, listings lease in the $20's per square foot per year.
+The Downtown Phoenix submarket is seeing a decrease in rates.
+In the last 3 months, the median rate decreased $16 per sqft per year.
+That's a 35% decrease in rent.

-Compared to the rest of the Phoenix Metropolitan Area market, the Downtown Phoenix submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Phoenix Metropolitan Area market, the Downtown Phoenix submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 35 listings have been made available, which means leases might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 372 listings have been listed, so you'll want to check back regularly for new listings.
+About 2% of the available space in the Downtown Phoenix are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,130 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are close to 18 stories.
-Most buildings in this market were built in 1969 and are Class A.
+Even though the median size is 4,040 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are around 14 stories.
+Most buildings in this region were built in 1965 and are Class A.

-A large portion of this market is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this region.
+This region is fairly equally mixed residential and commercial.
+Waste services is the dominant industry in this area.
 Commute by walking is the most popular way to get to work amongst Downtown Phoenix occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.